My time in Barcelona

 Developer productivity metrics

 Productivity for developers is an important topic for many, the developers who want to feel productive, make great software and deliver outstanding outcomes to their users, and managers who want to know where there team needs help, and who is excelling.
-Developer productivity metrics such as SLOC and SP/t have been superseded with metrics from [...]
+Individual developer productivity metrics such as SLOC (source lines of code) and SP/t (story-points [...]

 GCP Data for Sustainability Auckland